Nakkertok has a large number of experienced and enthusiastic coaches and waxing technicians to meet the needs and wide range of our many athletes:

-Kevin Shields – Coach – L2C Program
+Kevin Shields – Coach – Learn to Compete Program

 Kevin grew up in rural Renfrew County in the Upper Ottawa Valley.
 There he spent most of my childhood outdoors either playing or working.
 Summers were farming and ball, while winters were hockey.
 At sixteen running became his new sport focus.
 After a successful High School career at Opeongo High School, Kevin competed for four years on the University of Waterloo cross country and indoor track teams.
-Kevin graduated from the University of Waterloo with a BSc in Kinesiology and then completed a BEd at Nipissing University.
+Kevin graduated from the University of Waterloo with a BSc in Kinesiology and then completed a BEd at Nipissing University

 As a child Kevin did some backcountry skiing, but his first involvement in skiing as a sport was 23 years ago when he began coaching in Waterloo.
 He has since coached Bunny Rabbits, Jackrabbits, Racing Rabbits, Juniors, Seniors and Masters.
 Over the years Kevin has been a rehabilitation specialist, home-schooling parent, organic farmer and sport coach.
 He still occasionally lace-ups the flats or spikes to compete in running races.

-Nick Clifford–Ski and Wax Technician
+Nick Clifford – Ski and Wax Technician

 Nick has been on the Ottawa racing scene for many years and also works for one of the club’s loyal sponsors, Fresh Air Experience.
 He is the Head Coach of the very successful Carleton University ski team program and provided ski selection and race support for the Nakkertok race program on a part-time basis.

-Gilles Bérubé – Coach – L2C Program
+Gilles Bérubé – Coach and Wax Technician– Learn to Compete Program

-Lyle Cameron – Training To Train
+Lyle Cameron – Train To Train

 Lyle is a level 3 XC coach and was at one time head coach of the Outaouais Regional Ski Team, the Club Ullois and coordinator and head coach of the Quebec Ski Team.
 In 1987, Lyle and his wife Céline Giguère (a former long time member of the Canadian XC Ski Team) coached the Quebec ski team to 11 XC medals at the Canada Games.
 Lyle was an assistant coach at the 88 Calgary Olympics and has two of his children active at the club.
 One day, he plans on resuming his level 4 certification.